RudermanLab/Weatherstations/README.md

 ## Acknowledgments

-* Primary data were provided by the Berkeley Earth project (http://www.berkeleyearth.org)
+* Primary data were obtained from the Berkeley Earth project (http://www.berkeleyearth.org)